jwstegemann/fritz2/www/src/pages/headless/combobox.md

 ## Truncated result list

 The `results` Flow only displays a fixed number of items at a time, configured via the `maximumDisplayedItems` property.
-If more items match the given query than configured to be displayed, the `truncated` property available in the `results` Flow is set to `true` so an appropriate hint can be displayed.
+If more items match the given query than configured to be displayed, the `truncated` flag available in the `results` Flow is set to `true` so an appropriate hint can be displayed.

 ```kotlin